abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 > mind is simply straight, based on virtuous behavior ...
 This is called
 > a noble disciple who dwells in balance amid an unbalanced population,
 > who dwells unafflicted amid an afflicted population.
 As one who has
-> entered of the stream of the Dhamma, he develops recollection of
+> entered the stream of the Dhamma, he develops recollection of virtuous
-> virtuous behavior.
+> behavior.
 >
-> “Again, Mahānāma, a noble recollects his own generosity thus: ‘It is
+> (5) “Again, Mahānāma, a noble recollects his own generosity thus: ‘It
-> truly my good fortune and gain that in a population obsessed by the
+> is truly my good fortune and gain that in a population obsessed by the
 > stain of miserliness, I dwell at home with a mind devoid of the stain
 > of miserliness, freely generous, openhanded, delighting in
 > relinquishment, devoted to charity, delighting in giving and sharing.’